WiPA’s Pay and Progression Toolkit

 We will be publishing a number of guides for employees and employers on key subjects to support women’s pay and progression.

-The first Pay Negotiation Guide is out now, to support our members in navigating salary discussions, whether you’re stepping into a new role or eyeing a well-deserved promotion.
+The first Pay Negotiation Guide was published in 2024, to support our members in navigating salary discussions, whether you’re stepping into a new role or eyeing a well-deserved promotion.

 Source: WiPA 2023 Annual Survey Results